jebw/gmi2html/README.md

 ## Status

-First release but should be feature complete
+Second release but should be feature complete

 ### Supported